 Listen to questions from your users

 After implementing welcome pages, users will still have questions.
-Put answers to repeated questions in a new panel on your welcome page so you can get back to the fun stuff.
+Put answers to repeated questions in a new panel on your welcome page.
 When necessary, edit any shared prebuilt panel or convert any panel to an inline panel so you can further customize it for that audience.
-For more about working with dashboard panels, see Add panels to dashboards in the Splunk Enterprise Dashboards and Visualizations manual.
+For more about working with dashboard panels, see Add panels to dashboards.

 Reuse content with prebuilt panels and cloning knowledge objects

 Prebuilt panels enable you to share content across dashboards.
-The Welcome Page Creator comes with many prebuilt panels.
-You can make your own prebuilt panels to create welcome pages for different teams.
-For more about using prebuilt panels, see Add prebuilt panels to a dashboard in the Splunk Enterprise Dashboards and Visualizations manual.
+The Welcome Page Creator comes with many prebuilt panels, and you can also make your own to create welcome pages for different teams.
+For more about using prebuilt panels, see Add prebuilt panels to a dashboard.

 Cloning knowledge objects is another way to share content with different teams and audiences.
-For more about cloning knowledge objects, see Moving or cloning a knowledge object in the Splunk Enterprise Knowledge Manager Manual.
+For more about cloning knowledge objects, see Moving or cloning a knowledge object.

 Guidelines for creating a welcome page from scratch

 Here are the high-level steps to create a welcome page from scratch.
-As an alternative, you can use the instructions on the Welcome Page Creator's Splunkbase page to accelerate this process.
+As an alternative, you can use the instructions on the Welcome Page Creator for Splunk's Splunkbase page to accelerate this process.

 - Identify the needs and objectives of that role or group, and design content that will meet those needs and answer their questions.

-- For more about default dashboards, see Add navigation to a Splunk app in Splunk Dev.
+- For more about default dashboards, see Add navigation to a Splunk app.

 - Ask a member of the target team or role to log in and discover features using your welcome dashboard.